HR Attorney Serving Los Angeles County, CA Also Serving the Entire State of California

 - Creative use of alternative dispute resolution (ADR)

 We can respond quickly and effectively to virtually any labor problem and craft state-of-the-art answers to complex issues.
-We design our strategies to meet the distinct needs of our clients, never losing sight of their business goals, philosophies and best interests.
+Our employer law attorneys design strategies to meet the distinct needs of our clients, never losing sight of their business goals, philosophies and best interests.

 As part of our preventive practice, our employer attorneys help employers to comply with equal employment opportunity laws and take precautionary measures to deter litigation.
 We frequently

 - assist employers in developing legally compliant policies,